I will assume that you don’t know Ruby, and you are curious about this programming language.

 - Learning Ruby - where and how

-What is Ruby?
-What kind of programming language is Ruby? #
+What is Ruby? #

 Ruby is an interpreted, dynamic, dynamically typed, garbage-collected, high-level, objected-oriented, general-purpose, and open-source programming language.